joolstorrentecalo/gitlab-foss/doc/administration/backup_restore/backup_gitlab.md

 helps reduce the network resources required to create and restore a backup.

 1. [Configure a server-side backup destination in Gitaly](../gitaly/configure_gitaly.md#configure-server-side-backups).
-1. Create a back up using the repositories server-side option.
+1. Create a back up using the `REPOSITORIES_SERVER_SIDE` variable.
 See the following examples.

 ::Tabs